Research Center Website

 Christen, Catherine A., Research Associate.
 A.B.
 (1983) Harvard/Radcliffe Colleges; M.A.
 (1990), Ph.D.
 (1995) Johns Hopkins University.
 Research specialties: Environmental history, especially history of conservation biology, of Smithsonian science (STRI, NZP), and of GIS/remote sensing; Latin American history; oral history.
 Contact: ChristenC@si.edu

 Ferrante, Riccardo, Information Technology Archivist & Digital Services Program Director.
 B.S.
 (1987) Northwestern University.
-Research specialties: digital archives; digital curation and preservation; crowdsourcing for cultural heritage.
+Research specialties: digital archives; digital curation and preservation; digital innovation; crowdsourcing for cultural heritage.
 Contact: FerranteR@si.edu

 LaFollette, Marcel C., Research Associate.
 B.S.
 (1967) Little Rock University; M.S.
 (1968) Boston University; Ph.D.
 (1979) Indiana University.
 Research specialties: History of science communication; history of science popularization; ethics and policy of scientific and academic publishing.
 Contact: LaFolletteM@si.edu